Magnetic and Electronic Properties of Spin-Orbit Coupled Dirac Electrons on a $(001)$ Thin Film of Double Perovskite Sr$_2$FeMoO$_6$: Spin-wave spectrum

 In conclusion, we have proven the stability of the FiM ground state of SFMO thin films against doping within a perturbative analysis.
 We discovered that the SOC plays a critical role in the enhancement of the stability and results in a phase with an unusual band structure including Dirac dispersions and flat bands.
 We anticipate that this gives rise to interesting collective behaviors, such as Wigner crystallization~\cite{Wigner}.
+The disorder effect in a Wigner crystal has also been discussed in Ref.~\cite{Chitra2001} as a pinned Wigner crystal.

+The above proposed non-trivial band structure in this quasi-2D system can be directly verified through angle resolved photoemission spectroscopy (ARPES), and we believe that our theoretical findings will motivate future ARPES experiments.